MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

-# Code Implementation of  the Grid World Environment
+# Code for the Grid-World Environment

 ## Overview

-This repository contains the code implementation for the book *[Mathematical Foundations of Reinforcement Learning](https://github.com/MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning)*.
-The code primarily includes two key components: the basic framework for reinforcement learning (RL) and the functions for plotting the grid world environment.
-You need to design the specific RL algorithms required for your applications.
-Implementations are available in both Python and MATLAB.
+This contains the code for the grid-world environment in my book.
+You can develop and test your own algorithms in this environment.
+Both Python and MATLAB versions are provided.

+Please note that the algorithms are not included.
+That is because they are the homework for the students in offline courses: the students are asked to develop their own algorithms using the provided environment.
+Nevertheless, there are third-party implementations of some algorithms.
+Interested readers can check the links on the home page of the book.

 ## Python Version